snmaynard/redis-audit/README.md

 This script samples a number of the Redis keys in a database and then groups them with other *similar* looking keys.
 It then displays key metrics around those groups of keys to help you spot where efficiencies can be made in the memory usage of your Redis database.
-_Warning_: The script cannot be used with AWS Elasticache Redis instances, as the debug command is restricted.
+_Warning_: The script cannot provide idle time on AWS Elasticache Redis instances, as the debug command is restricted.
+Use the memory flag instead.

 ## Installation
    `bundle install` will take care of everything!